We’re here for you during these uncertain times. Our support team is always available - contact us anytime, 24/7!

 It is not easy getting accustomed to civilian life.
 Things are different in the military, especially when you have been serving your country over seas.
 Adjusting to life back in the states can be difficult.
 They have enough trouble finding civilian jobs, re-connecting with family and friends and sorting out their new living arrangements without worrying about traffic citations.

-online traffic school can help you.
+That's where an online traffic school can help you.
 In California, like every state, you rack up points with every traffic citation you receive.
 If you only get one or two, that's one thing, but in California four points in 12-months; six points in two years or eight points in three years are enough to earn you a suspended license.

 Having a suspended license can make life back in the states a lot more difficult.
 No car makes finding a job, or keeping a job nearly impossible, especially in California where public transportation is not all that convenient.